acousticrobot/web-16/_pages/toki-pona/lesson-19-syllables-3.md

 {% include image_dictionary.html definitions=page.syllable_breaks %}

 When reading linear text written with one character for each consonant and vowel, it is sometimes easy to forget toki pona is actually a syllabic language.
 Remember that only the first syllable can begin without a consonant, even though all syllables can end with _n_.
 So make sure if there is a syllable starting with an _n_ that the _n_ is used as a container for the vowel, and not attached to the bottom of another glyph.
-For example _Tina_ is _jan Ti-na_, not _Tin-a_, and the monkey god Haniman is _soweli sewi A-ni-man_, not _An-i-man_.
+For example _Toni_ is _jan To-ni_, not _Ton-i_, and the monkey god Haniman is _soweli sewi A-ni-man_, not _An-i-man_.

 #### long words are best organized into columns